smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

 - **LSAINPLOG**: Display Job Scheduler input transaction log
   - A data viewer that displays and interprets all the formatted transactions passed from the Job Scheduler communications program to the LSAM transaction manager.
 - **LSAJORCTL**: Display spool file management control file
-  - A data viewer that displays the spool file control values sent from OpCon/xps.
+  - A data viewer that displays the spool file control values sent from OpCon.
 - **LSAJORLOG**: Display job output retrieval activity log
   - A data viewer that displays a trace of the actions taken by the LSAM spool file server program.
-When turned on this log file can be helpful to prove how the LSAM managed job logs and job reports (spool files), according to the OpCon/xps Enterprise Manager job master records for IBM i jobs.
+When turned on this log file can be helpful to prove how the LSAM managed job logs and job reports (spool files), according to the OpCon Enterprise Manager job master records for IBM i jobs.
 - **LSATXNLOG**: Display Job Scheduler communications transaction log
   - A data viewer that displays and interprets the Job Scheduler communications program transaction log file.
 This file is used to track transactions until they are acknowledged and turned over to LSAM transaction processing.
 The log file is always in use by the LSAM.
 The viewer also supports inspection of the Yesterday version of this log file.
 - **SMADSPUSP**: Display SMA User Space
-  - A support utility command to view the content of the LSACONU01 user space where the User Name and Password for OpCon/xps external event commands is stored.
+  - A support utility command to view the content of the LSACONU01 user space where the User Name and Password for OpCon external event commands is stored.
 This encrypted content may be viewed only with security officer authority.
 - **SMASUP**: Extract debug log files to IBM i save file for delivery to SMA Technologies Support.
   - This command performs the same function as F15=Extract log files.
 Refer to Viewing the LSAM Log Files.
 Also refer to SMARGZ, below.
 - **DSPSUPDTA**: Display Agent Support Data